glennklockwood/limelead/content/pages/data-intensive/storage/nvram.md

 economical below 16 nm lithographic processes.
 However the move to 3D NAND has allowed larger lithographic feature sizes to be used, improving the performance and endurance of 3D NAND relative to state-of-the art planar NAND.

+Because higher-level cell types (especially QLC) are more "fragile," the durability of a cell becomes more important.
+It follows that floating gate is often easier to implement QLC--it is more durable that charge trap, meaning it can preserve the integrity of all four bits per cell for longer.

 ### Flash Translation Layer